Plan Your Visit

 Know Before You Go

 The Greater Cleveland Aquarium is committed to your health and ours, learn more about what we are doing to keep you safe.
 Advance reservations are required while we are currently limiting daily attendance so that you can get up-close views of the animals without having to get close to other guests.
-Masks are required for all guests ages 2 and up.
+Masks are requested for unvaccinated guests, required for unvaccinated team members and welcomed for everyone.

 What to Expect During Your Visit

-- Tickets are only available online and must be purchased in advance of your visit.
+- General admission tickets are available online and should be purchased in advance of your visit to ensure entry.
 You can show your ticket on your phone, a printout is not required.

 - Your ticket is only valid during time slot you purchase.
-Please arrive in that 30-minute window.
-Guests will not be admitted prior to or following their scheduled entry time.
+Depending on visitation, we might not be able to admit you prior to or following your scheduled entry time.

 - Greater Cleveland Aquarium has a no refund policy.
 Reservations may be rescheduled (but not refunded) up to the reservation time but not after.